mklueh/affected-plugin/README.md

 - `--continue` Depending on usage, it might be a good idea to run it with `--continue` such that all dependent tasks are run, instead of fail-fast behaviour.

-- `-Paffected.taskToRun` let's you configure the task to run on demand.
+- `-Paffected.target` let's you configure the task to run on demand.
   If provided, the taskToRun is not required in the config anymore.
 It will also have higher priority as the task provided in the configuration.

+- `-Paffected.projects` let's you specify a restricted list of modules that will be checked for     changed, including their module dependencies

 - `-Paffected.commit` is to configure which ref to use in the git diff.
   - If this is specified with `-Paffected.prevCommit` it creates a range to use in diff.